 Make the calendar fun—include birthdays and important dates you’ll all want to be aware of.
 Decorate it with stickers or use other visual tools to mark special days.
 Give each family member their own color so your kids (and you) can clearly understand what everyone’s schedules look like at a glance.
 Your calendar will let you know where everyone is and what you need to plan for.

 Add a Communication Board

 Another great family command center tool is a communication board.
-This might be a whiteboard, a chalk board or a notepad.
+This might be a whiteboard, a chalk board, a magnet board or a notepad.
 The idea is to leave a space where family members write messages back and forth and communicate with each other.

 Add reminders when you need to (“Don’t forget your lunch!”) or include to do lists, goals, your family motto or other important pieces of information.